junxit/us-congress-bills-111/metadata.md

 - Rep. Loebsack, David [D-IA-2] (L000565)
 - Rep. Murphy, Christopher [D-CT-5] (M001169)
 - Rep. Richardson, Laura [D-CA-37] (R000581)
+- Rep. Wexler, Robert [D-FL-19] (W000314)
+- Rep. Matsui, Doris O. [D-CA-5] (M001163)
+- Rep. Cao, Anh "Joseph" [R-LA-2] (C001079)
+- Rep. Kucinich, Dennis J. [D-OH-10] (K000336)
+- Resident Commissioner Pierluisi, Pedro R. [D-PR-At Large] (P000596)

 ## Committees (1)

 - House — Natural Resources Committee

+## Recorded votes (1)

+- 2009-02-23 — [House 111-1-73](votes/house-111-1-0073.md) — On Motion to Suspend the Rules and Pass — **Passed** (299–99)

 ## Actions

 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Introduced in House
 - 2009-01-06 — Referred to the House Committee on Natural Resources.
+- 2009-02-04 — Referred to the Subcommittee on Insular Affairs, Oceans and Wildlife.
+- 2009-02-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2009-02-23 — Considered as unfinished business. (consideration: CR H1635-1636)
+- 2009-02-23 — Considered under suspension of the rules. (consideration: CR H1610-1616)
+- 2009-02-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+44.
+- 2009-02-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-02-23 — Ms. Bordallo moved to suspend the rules and pass the bill.
+- 2009-02-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 299 - 99 (Roll no. 73). (text: CR H1610-1612)
+- 2009-02-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 299 - 99 (Roll no. 73).(text: CR H1610-1612)